Online Workshops

 Regulation Series - Group Coaching

 My five week series is a perfect introduction to better understanding regulation challenges for your neurodivergent child, and how to begin supporting them at home and school.
-This series is perfect for you if you are looking to learn more about your child’s BIG emotions, fluctuating capacity, sensory triggers, what dysregulation can look like and how it might be masked, how to support your child during and after a meltdown and the development of emotional regulation.
+This series is perfect for you if you are looking to learn more about your child’s BIG emotions, fluctuating capacity, sensory triggers, tricky transitions, what dysregulation can look like and how it might be masked, how to support your child during and after a meltdown and the development of emotional regulation.

 UNDERSTANDING YOUR DYSREGULATED CHILD - Week 1: Regulation Series (Group Coaching)